dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/properties/framework-property-metadata.md

   > [!NOTE]
   > The term "inherits" in the context of property values is specific to dependency properties, and doesn't directly relate to managed code types and member inheritance through derived types.
 In the context of dependency properties, it means that child elements can inherit dependency property values from parent elements.

 - Data binding metadata, specifically the <xref:System.Windows.FrameworkPropertyMetadata.BindsTwoWayByDefault%2A> and <xref:System.Windows.FrameworkPropertyMetadata.IsNotDataBindable%2A> metadata flags.
 By default, dependency properties in the WPF framework support one-way binding.
 Consider setting two-way binding as the default for properties that report state *and* are modifiable by user action, for example <xref:System.Windows.Controls.Primitives.Selector.IsSelected>.
-Also, consider setting two-way binding when users of a control expect a property to implement it, for example [TextBox.Text](<xref:System.Windows.Controls.TextBox.Text>). `BindsTwoWayByDefault` only affects the default binding mode.
+Also, consider setting two-way binding as the default when users of a control expect a property to implement it, for example [TextBox.Text](<xref:System.Windows.Controls.TextBox.Text>). `BindsTwoWayByDefault` only affects the default binding mode.
 To edit the data flow direction of a binding, set [Binding.Mode](<xref:System.Windows.Data.Binding.Mode>).
 You can use `IsNotDataBindable` to disable data binding when there's no use case for it.
 For more information on data bindings, see [Data binding overview](/dotnet/desktop/wpf/advanced/data-binding-overview?view=netframeworkdesktop-4.8&preserve-view=true).

 - Journaling metadata, specifically the <xref:System.Windows.FrameworkPropertyMetadata.Journal%2A> metadata flag.
-The default value of the `Journal` flag is `true` only for specific dependency properties, such as <xref:System.Windows.Controls.Primitives.Selector.SelectedIndex>.
+The default value of the `Journal` flag is only `true` for a some dependency properties, such as <xref:System.Windows.Controls.Primitives.Selector.SelectedIndex>.
 User input controls should set the `Journal` flag for properties whose values hold user selections that need to be stored.
-The `Journal` flag is read by applications or services, including WPF journaling services.
+The `Journal` flag is read by applications or services that support journaling, including WPF journaling services.
 For information on storing navigation steps, see [Navigation overview](/dotnet/desktop/wpf/app-development/navigation-overview?view=netframeworkdesktop-4.8&preserve-view=true).

-<xref:System.Windows.FrameworkPropertyMetadata> derives directly from <xref:System.Windows.UIPropertyMetadata>, and adds the flags discussed here.
-Unless specifically set, the flags have a default value of `false`.
+<xref:System.Windows.FrameworkPropertyMetadata> derives directly from <xref:System.Windows.UIPropertyMetadata>, and implements the flags discussed here.
+Unless specifically set, `FrameworkPropertyMetadata` flags have a default value of `false`.

 ## Reading FrameworkPropertyMetadata